tagspaces/tagspaces/README.md

     ./app/locales........ contains the language files needed for the application internationalization ./app/node_modules... contains the TagSpaces extension modules
-    ./cordova............ contains the code needed for running the Android version ./dll................ contains the file needed for live reload in development mode ./flow-typed......... contains for the Flow static type checker ./internals.......... contains files needed for supporting Flow and Eslint ./node_modules....... after yarn install, you will find here the external dependencies of the application
+    ./cordova............ contains the code needed for running the Android version ./dll................ contains the files needed for live reload in development mode ./flow-typed......... contains for the Flow static type checker ./internals.......... contains files needed for supporting Flow and Eslint ./node_modules....... after yarn install, you will find here the external dependencies of the application